Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/moving-to-saas.md

 - XM Cloud is heavily involved in comparison to frontend based integrations​.
 Webhooks or the GraphQL Management API will be key for your back-end integrations based on requirements.​

-Review the [Getting Component Specific Data | Sitecore Accelerate for Partners](/learn/accelerate/xm-cloud/implementation/external-data-integration/getting-component-specific-data) recipe for further information.
+Review the [Getting Component Specific Data | Sitecore Accelerate](/learn/accelerate/xm-cloud/implementation/external-data-integration/getting-component-specific-data) recipe for further information.

 ### PaaS to SaaS: Gradual vs. Big-Bang